pfalzergbr/tradelog-front/README.md

 Redux handles Authentication, displaying Modals in a single component, User, Account, Strategy and Trade API requests, controlling loading spinners, fetching and errors.
 The project gave me a great practice in Redux, lot of documentation time, consideration of best practices, and an excellent opportunity to work with complex state.

+### Testing

+I am currently learning unit testing, start applying in my next projects, to get into the habit.
+Planning to build test coverage for this project slowly, over time as practice.